Agnes, Countess of Dunbar: Siege of Dunbar

 Unable to make progress through force of arms, Salisbury turned to bribery.
 He bribed the Scottish soldier who guarded the principal entrance, advising him to leave the gate unlocked or to leave it in such a manner that the English could easily break in.
-However, the soldier, though he took Salisbury's money, reported the stratagem to Agnes, who was ready for the English when they made entry.
+However, the soldier, though he took Salisbury's money, reported the offer to Agnes, who was ready for the English when they made entry.
 Although Salisbury was in the lead, one of his men pushed past him just at the moment when Agnes's men lowered the portcullis, separating him from the rest of the attacking force.
 Agnes, of course, had meant to trap Salisbury, but she moved from stratagem to taunt, shouting at the earl, "Farewell, Montague, I intended that you should have supped with us, and assist us in defending the Castle against the English."

 At one point, the English having taken her brother John prisoner, he was brought to Dunbar and Montague threatened to hang him if the Countess did not surrender the castle.
 However, she merely responded that his death would only benefit her, as she was his heir.
 She was not in line for the earldom but was the heir to his lands along with her sister.
 When supplies for her garrison began to run low after several months being cut off, Scottish commander Sir Alexander Ramsay of Dalhousie moved from Edinburgh to the coast with 40 men.
 Appropriating some boats, Ramsay and his company approached the castle by the sea and entered the postern next to the sea.
-Charging out of the castle, the Scotsmen surprised Salisbury's advance guard and pushed them all the way back to their camp.
+Charging out of the castle, the defenders surprised Salisbury's advance guard and pushed them all the way back to their camp.